irlen-dot/jarvis/README.md

 Created by the Almaty Guys.
 Fully open source.
 Created, so that I can optimize the process of finishing my university assignments.

+**IMPORTANT NOTES** (They are added as I develop Jarvis.
+Because I still do not understand, in which direction my project is heading):
-**IMPORTANT NOTE**: The project is still in the stage of development.
+- The project is still in the stage of development.
 High probability to move to the microservice architecture and use Rust to manage the everything in terms of the computer and python for the AI part.

-**Another important note**: It is only on windows for now
+- It is only on windows for now
+- The code generation has separate methods of indexing file, due to the fact that different languages treat namings of classes and interfaces differently.
+But I will test it in other languages, because I kind of do not have metrics to prove it.

+**The Code Gen**

 Jarvis is a powerful chatbot that automates a variety of tasks on your computer, from creating new projects to managing files and even pushing them to GitHub.
 With Jarvis, you can simplify your workflow and boost productivity by delegating repetitive tasks to an intelligent assistant.